-Ok, so what have we been missing?
+Ok, so what have I been missing?
 The book starts with a crash-course in what’s out there, waiting to be eaten.
 Amongst these: noodle and rice dishes, appetisers, snacks, desserts and drinks.

-As a hint at just how much you’ve never tried – juice varieties include pennywort juice, pandanus leaf juice, pickled plum juice and butterfly pea juice* (which is apparently a dark purple juice and therefore probably very good for you) – seen any of them at Whole Foods?
+As a hint at just how much you’ve never tried – Thai street food juice varieties include pennywort juice, pandanus leaf juice, pickled plum juice and butterfly pea juice* (which is apparently a dark purple juice and therefore probably very good for you) – seen any of them at Whole Foods?